sfmanuel/documentation/Tasks.md

 # Tasks

-To interact with the outside world a flow script must create task executions.
+Tasks are the Cloudomation functions that allow your flow scripts to interact with the outside world - anything and everything outside of the Cloudomation platform.
+Whenever you want to issue a command to a program, run a script on a remote system, or get query a database - all that is performed through tasks.

-Tasks are configured by a input dictionary object and most tasks also provide outputs as a dictionary.
+Tasks are called through the cloudomation function c.task().
+Each task creates a separate execution, with its own inputs and outputs.

-Two examples on how to create and run a task:
+For example, you could call a REST API using the Cloudomation REST task:
 ```python
 def handler(c):
     inputs = {